mtijas/buildingai/README.md

 # Money Saver AI
 Money Saver AI is my AI idea for [Building AI](https://buildingai.elementsofai.com) course.

+## Summary

-It's basically an automatic spending tracker with meaningful notifications and spending reporting based on machine learned spending habits from actual expense/income data fetched from customer's bank.
+Money Saver AI basically an automatic spending tracker with meaningful notifications and spending reporting based on machine learned spending habits from actual expense/income data fetched from the user's bank.
+The basic idea is to help people save money in a fun and easy way.

 ## Background